microsoft/VisualStudioUninstaller/ReadMe.md

 Visual Studio Uninstaller
 =========

-This executable is designed to clean up and delete Preview, RC and final releases of Visual Studio 2013 and Visual Studio 2015, as well as early previews of Visual Studio 2017.
+This executable is designed to clean up and delete Preview, RC and final releases of Visual Studio 2013 and Visual Studio 2015.
 It is designed to be used as a final resort to clean up a system of remaining artifacts from a non-successful installation, instead of having to reimage the machine.

 WARNING: running this application may stop earlier remaining installations of Visual Studio 2012 and earlier from working, because Visual Studio 2012 and below share MSI upgrade code with Visual Studio 2013 and above.